Gluesticks Blog

 coconut cream egg broken in half

-Note: You might look at that ingredient list and think, "Wow, that's a lot of sugar with the sweetened coconut, sweetened milk, and powdered sugar.
+• Do not alter the sugar content.
+You might look at that ingredient list and think, "Wow, that's a lot of sugar with the sweetened coconut, sweetened milk, and powdered sugar.
 Maybe I'll leave the powdered sugar out to decrease the amount of sweetness."
-DON'T DO IT.
+Don't.
 For cookies and bread, sure, you can mess with the sugar amount if you want, but not for these.
 The powdered sugar is what binds the coconut filling.

-Almonds: If you like Almond Joy candy bars, feel free to press an almond on top of each egg before freezing.
+• Get creative.
+If you like Almond Joy candy bars, feel free to press an almond on top of each egg before freezing.
+You can also sprinkle chopped nuts on top of the chocolate eggs right after dipping as a garnish.
+To make them even more festive, add spring colored nonpareils to the tops before the chocolate hardens.

 bowl of melting chocolate wafers